rahulkumar-aws/MLOps-notes/ModelGovernance_and_Explainability.md

 7. Case Studies & Conclusion
 8. Glossary

-Notes:
-We’ll start with governance foundations, then explainability, fairness, and how Databricks ties it all together.
+This session begins with governance foundations, moves into explainability and fairness, and then shows how Databricks enables these practices in real-world workflows.

-👉 Databricks Helps: All agenda items map directly to Databricks features.
+👉 Databricks Helps: Each agenda topic maps directly to Databricks features.

 ---

 ## What is Model Governance?
-- Framework for managing models throughout lifecycle
+- Lifecycle management
-- Covers policies, controls, and accountability
+- Policies and accountability
-- Ensures compliance, security, and trust
+- Compliance and security

-Notes:
-Governance is the control tower for all models in production.
+Model governance is the set of processes that control how models are created, validated, deployed, and monitored.
+It ensures that models follow organizational policies, meet regulatory requirements, and can be audited if needed.

-👉 Databricks Helps: MLflow Model Registry + Unity Catalog provide governance across the full model lifecycle.
+👉 Databricks Helps: MLflow Model Registry + Unity Catalog provide governance throughout the lifecycle.

 ---